Deon Moore: Bristol Rovers

 On 24 August 2018, Moore joined League One side Bristol Rovers, making his debut two months later as a late substitute in a 2–0 win over Yeovil Town in the EFL Trophy.
 On 16 November 2018, he joined National League South side Bath City on a one-month loan deal.

 He was offered a new contract by Bristol Rovers at the end of the 2018–19 season and after a successful start to pre-season, signed an extension on 19 July 2019.

 Hemel Hempstead Town

 In January 2020, Moore joined National League South side Hemel Hempstead Town, making his debut on 7 January against Chippenham Town.

 Dulwich Hamlet

-Moore joined National League South side Dulwich Hamlet ahead of the start of the 2020-21 season, making his debut against Corinthian-Casuals in the FA Cup 2nd Qualifying Round on 5 October 2020, scoring an 88th minute equaliser as Dulwich Hamlet won on penalties.
+Moore joined National League South side Dulwich Hamlet ahead of the start of the 2020–21 season, making his debut against Corinthian-Casuals in the FA Cup second qualifying on 5 October 2020, scoring an 88th minute equaliser as Dulwich Hamlet won on penalties.
 In October 2021, he joined Isthmian League Premier Division side Lewes on a one-month loan deal.
 He made six appearances in all competitions during his loan spell.
 On 27 November 2021, Moore moved on loan to again to fellow Isthmian League Premier Division side Carshalton Athletic.
 On 19 March 2022, Moore was loaned to Chelmsford City.